Reinforcement Learning with Exogenous States and Rewards: Experimental Study

 \subsubsection{Discrete MDPs}

 The final variation in MDP structure that we studied was to create an MDP with discrete states.
 Figure \ref{fig:discrete-MDP} shows a simple routing problem defined on a road network.
 There are 9 endogenous states corresponding to the nodes of the network.
 This MDP is episodic; each episode starts in the starting node, $v_0$, and ends in the terminal node $v_8$.
 Each edge in the network has a corresponding traversal cost, and the goal of the agent is to reach the terminal node while minimizing the total cost.
 There are 4 exogenous state variables; each of them is independent of the others and evolves as $x_{t+1,i} = 0.9\cdot x_{t,i} + \varepsilon_{exo}$, where $\varepsilon_{exo}$ is distributed according to $\mathcal{N}(0,1)$ and $i\in\{1,2,3,4\}$.
 These exogenous state variables are intended to model global phenomena such as amount of automobile traffic, fog, snow, and pedestrian traffic.
-These quantities evolve independently of the navigation decisions of the agent, but they modify the cost of traversing the edges.
+These quantities evolve independently of the navigation decisions of the agent and can be ignored by the optimal policy.

 The reward function is the sum of two terms:

 The first term is the endogenous reward $R_{end,t}$ and the second term is the exogenous reward $R_{exo,t}$.

 The actions at each node consist in choosing one of the outbound edges to traverse.
 We restrict the set of actions to move only rightward (i.e., toward states with higher subscripts).
 For instance, there are three available actions at node $v_0$ corresponding to the three outgoing edges, but only a single action at node $v_4$.
 The cost of traversing an edge is shown by the edge weights in Figure ~\ref{fig:discrete-MDP}.
 The MDP is deterministic: a given action (i.e., edge selection) at a given node always results in the same transition.
 The observed state consists of the 1-hot encoding for the 9 endo states plus the 4-D continuous exo state variables.